MDConGit/RF/README.md

 To enable logging `-dorpclogs 1` must be added as a command line parameter.

 This will log any invalid secure RPCs with missing or invalid passwords. `-dorpclogs 2` may be specified to enable debug logging of all RPCs.

+### Other Notes

+The static methods `IsMissionClient`, `IsMissionHost` and `IsMissionOffline` are also provided by RF for legacy purposes, as they are commonly utilized in RPC-called methods in existing mods and examples.
+I would advise using the officially provided methods of `IsClient`, `IsDedicatedServer`, and `IsServer`, in conjunction with `IsMultiplayer`.
+Warnings on use of the three legacy methods can be enabled with the CLI parameter `-cfwarn`.